ejonasson/stream-buddies/readme.md

 ## Features Planned for Release

 * Replace query string with forwarding to subdirectory (eg ?name="SpartanERK" becomes /SpartanERK)
+* Save the user's stream with a cookie

 ## Features Planned for Post-Release